GC-DRI/Dhrift-GC/workshops/creating-simulations.md

 dependencies:
     workshop prerequisites:
         python:
-            excerpt: (required) This workshop relies heavily on concepts from the Python workshop, and having a basic understanding of how to use the commands discussed in the workshop will be central for anyone who wants to learn about text analysis with Python and NLTK.
+            excerpt: (required) This workshop relies heavily on concepts from the Python workshop, and having a basic understanding of how to use the commands discussed in the workshop will be central for anyone who wants to undertake this workshop effectively.
             required: true
     installations:
         pythonguide: